XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 For now, the strategy is for M to be 1 as long as multiple senders are waiting, and N otherwise.

-If a sender consumes peers from an offer but is not wholly satisfied, then it may schedule another "continuing" sender to wait for another offer.
+If a sender closes channels from an offer but is not wholly satisfied, then it may schedule another "continuing" sender to wait for another offer.
 That continuing sender will be placed in the queue by priority (currently